Consultant work

 • Will it build upon an existing patentable invention, copyrighted software, or other intellectual property rights owned by MIT or related to your MIT research?

-• Does your research supervisor/thesis advisor have any involvement or financial interest in the company?
+• Does your research supervisor/thesis advisor have any involvement or financial interest in your OPA?

-• Will the consulting project involve any use of MIT facilities, including your advisor’s or department’s lab spaces or resources?
+• Will the OPA involve any use of MIT facilities, including your supervisor’s or department’s lab spaces or resources?
 If yes, describe.

-• Will any MIT faculty, postdocs, students, or staff be involved in carrying out your consulting project?
+• Will any MIT faculty, postdocs, students, or staff be involved in carrying out your OPA?
 If yes, describe.

-• Is there a danger of inadvertent sharing of unpublished MIT intellectual property with the external employer?
+• Is there a danger of inadvertent sharing of unpublished MIT intellectual property during the OPA?

 • If you have supervisors at other Institutions, have they been informed, and do they approve?